Why we fly

 James’ favourite toy is an elephant teddy which has been with him on his journey since he was just a few days old.
 When we transferred him, his elephant toy was the same size as he was.
 It’s great to see him with it now and to see how much he’s grown.

-Natalie said, “When we found out that James would be travelling by helicopter, it scared the monkeys out of me and his Dad that we’d both have to leave him.
+Natalie said, “When we found out that James would be travelling by helicopter, his Dad and I were worried that we’d both have to leave him.
 But, with the Children’s Air Ambulance, we knew he was in really safe hands.”